Human Behavior Patterns

 Human social behavior is the distinguishing characteristic compared to other species

 The causes of the current human dominance in the realm of species are remarkable.
 Homo Sapiens Sapiens has not really physically evolved compared to say 50,000 years ago, when it did not have a dominant place in the hierarchy of species at all.
-Moreover, in the physical domain standalone behavior of human 2.5 year old humans (before literacy and schooling) does not give much cognitive difference compared to chimpanzees and orangutans.
-However, the real difference were humans stand out is in the social domain.
+Moreover, in the physical domain standalone behavior of 2.5 year old children (before literacy and schooling) does not give much cognitive difference compared to chimpanzees and orangutans.
+However, the real difference were humans stand out is in the social domain as shown in Display 5.